 Storm water runoff in the Marina del Rey watershed is regulated through a number of permits.
 The first is the municipal separate storm sewer system (MS4) permit issued to the County of Los Angeles and its co-permittees.
 The second is a separate statewide storm water permit specifically for the California Department of Transportation (Caltrans).
 The third is the statewide Construction Activities Storm Water General Permit and the fourth is the statewide Industrial Activities Storm Water General Permit.
-The permitting process defines these discharges as point sources because the storm water discharges from the end of a storm water conveyance system.
-Since the industrial and construction storm water discharges are enrolled under NPDES permits, these discharges are treated as point sources in this TMDL.
+The permitting process defines these discharges as point sources because the storm water discharges are enrolled under NPDES permits, these discharges are treated as point sources in this TMDL.